J-f-Jensen/stm32-test/README.md

 `make get-deps`

-Now you can compile stm32-inverter in FOC verison by typing
+Now you can compile stm32-test by typing

 `make`

-or

-`CONTROL=SINE make`

-to build the SINE version for synchronous motors.

 And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface